-Applications for the RBKC Youth Council Opportunities Fund will close at 4pm on Friday 29 October.
+Applications for the RBKC Youth Council Opportunities Fund have now closed.

 The RBKC Youth Council Opportunities Fund are for young people experiencing hardship, who are in severe financial need, or for young people development in a time of reduced services and social distancing.
 Grants can be used for food, rent arrears, utility costs, medical costs, school fares/meals, travel, classes.
 They have to showcase what exactly they intend to do with the funding, provide us with information on how it will benefit their future, and why they should receive the funding more than another candidate.
 Individuals can apply for any amount up to £250.

 Four simple steps